amb26/ponder/content/wip/2025-10-07-josh-horowitz-review.md

 * The provenance of the resulting merged structure is tracked in a `layerMap` which records for each merged path the name of the topmost layer which is responsible for it

+The resulting merged structure forms the configuration for an Infusion *component* which reads the topmost visible layer at each path and uses it to construct some live material from it.
+This may be a plain reactive value that just consists of the layer's value itself, a reference to a live value elswhere, or may be a reactive computation designated by `$compute`, a reactive effect designated by `$effect` or one of a small number of other things.

 So answering question 1. [`fluid.demos.todoItem.withAssignee`](https://github.com/fluid-project/infusion-6/blob/main/demo/todo-list-assign/sfc/fluid-demos-todoItem-withAssignee.vue)
-is a layer which is applied on top of [`fluid.demos.todoItem`](https://github.com/fluid-project/infusion-6/blob/main/demo/todo-list-assign/sfc/fluid-demos-todoItem.vue) in order to extend it.
+is a layer which is applied on top of a component's existing [`fluid.demos.todoItem`](https://github.com/fluid-project/infusion-6/blob/main/demo/todo-list-assign/sfc/fluid-demos-todoItem.vue) in order to extend it.
 Other questions answered below.

-> - It looks like the original todoList system explicitly exposes an "filters" extension point, so that extensions can contribute filters.
+> – It looks like the original todoList system explicitly exposes an "filters" extension point, so that extensions can contribute filters.
 > Is that right?
 In that case
 >    1. What mechanism allows multiple extensions to contribute to the same extension point?
 > (I'm reminded here of CodeMirror's "facets" system for extensions, but I don't know if you're doing anything similar.)